 How do you grow your vape shop if you can’t advertise?

 We’re here to help.
-This is a list of alternatives to paid search that work for the vape and e-cig industry in particular.
+This is a list of alternative marketing channels to paid search that work for the vape and e-cig industry in particular.
 The best part – they’re mostly free (so Google and FB are missing out, aren’t they).

 If you can’t pay to get ahead in searches and in FB feeds, you should heavily optimize your online store for organic searches.